ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

     .. autofunction:: api.request

 As you can see,
-you can include prose content along with generated content in the same file.
+you can include generated content in the file that you're writing by hand.
 This allows for building a narrative around generated code comments, instead of giving your users a separate User Guide and API Reference, which is often times just a alphabetical listing of code!